Editor's Note:This post was updated in January 2020.

-This emergence of a task ecosystem where workers and machines work synchronously is replacing dated automation Utopian mindsets like lights out factories.
-Even technology pioneers like Elon Musk are citing the importance of human workers and the pitfalls of excessive automation and in particular, its detrimental impact on Tesla production.
+This emergence of a task ecosystem where workers and machines work synchronously is replacing dated automation utopian mindsets like ‘lights out factories’, where even technology pioneers like Elon Musk are citing the importance of human workers and the pitfalls of excessive automation and its detrimental impact on Tesla production.

 Increasingly prevalent are the influx of autonomous systems and AI-powered robotics, which are replacing many manual tasks.
 This is notably different than stating automation is replacing jobs; McKinsey estimates that less than 5% of jobs consist of activities that are 100% automatable.
 While a worker’s future daily tasks are subject to major change, their employment status likely is not, as industries such as manufacturing are citing massive forthcoming work shortages.

-Take an assembly worker for example: it is likely that through increasing digitization much of their daily monotonous paper-based documentation activities are automated and some of the assembly process that is unfavorable to them is completed by machines (heavy lifting, repetitive actions, etc.).
-However, variable and complex tasks like final quality verification of a manufactured product still requires a human expert in the workflow to issue a final approval.
+Take an assembly worker for example; It is likely that through increasing digitization much of their daily monotonous paper-based documentation activities are automated and some of the assembly process that is unfavorable to them is completed by machines (heavy-lifting, repetitive actions etc.).
+However, variable and complex tasks like final quality verification of a manufactured product still requires a human expert in the workflow to issue a final stamp-of-approval.

 Traditional HMIs cannot effectively contextualize and interact with these future workflows that now include physical and digital work information.
 The Boeing 737 is a tragic example of legacy HMIs incapable of managing tasks and interactions between autonomous systems and humans, with faulty physical airplane sensor data triggering a dangerous automated maneuver; the pilot had no interface to interact with this action.

-Augmented reality is the purpose-built computer for front-line workers to monitor -- and now increasingly control and optimize -- connected machines.
-This emerging capability is needed as industrial companies are geared toward flexibility and agility yet challenged with downtime.
+Augmented reality (AR) is the purpose-built computer for front-line workers to monitor and now increasingly control and optimize connected machines.
+This emerging capability is needed as industrial companies are geared towards flexibility and agility yet challenged with downtime.

 Although at the very beginning of its maturity, this future human-machine collaboration is on display in university labs and AR providers’ research divisions.
 Brown University’s robotics lab is demonstrating with its Holobot the potential of AR as the interface to dictate robotic movements through voice and gesture commands.

-PTC Reality Lab has developed this next-generation AR instruct concept on to its feeder machine.
-The Reality Editor brings logic flows through drag-and-drop programming for the operator to dynamically control the feeder and set tasks with IIoT-generated data in-mind.
+PTC’s Reality Lab has developed this next-generation AR instruct concept on to its feeder machine.
+The reality editor brings logic flows through drag-and-drop programming for the operator to dynamically control the feeder and set tasks with IIoT-generated data in-mind.